grafana/agent/docs/sources/flow/reference/components/otelcol.connector.spanmetrics.md

   // Remove all resource attributes except the ones which
   // the otelcol.connector.spanmetrics needs.
   // If this is not done, otelcol.exporter.prometheus may fail to
-  // write some samples due to a"err-mimir-sample-duplicate-timestamp" error.
+  // write some samples due to an "err-mimir-sample-duplicate-timestamp" error.
   // This is because the spanmetricsconnector will create a new
   // metrics resource scope for each traces resource scope. otelcol.processor.transform "default" {